bestmatthew/CryptoPrices/README.md

 When Bitcoin was released over a decade later in 2009, it was the world's first decentralized crypocurrency -- lacking an organizational or authoritative controlling body -- and put simply, an asset which may only be accessed by its key-holder.

 The history lesson ends here, however.

 We will be examining price data from Bitcoin/BTC (2009) along with a few others that emerged years afterwards: Litecoin/LTC (2011, Ripple/XRP (2013), Monero/XMR (2014), and Etherium/ETH (2015).
 To state the obvious, this is in no way a *comparison* across these cryptocurrencies.
 Their only similarities, for the purposes of this exercise, is that they're digital assets that have a fluctuating USD value.

-We will examine the individual price data and their movement to look for correlations beween the coins.
+We will examine the individual price data and their movement to look for correlations beween them.

 ## The Data

 Because most crypocurrencies are bound to a blockchain - a public ledger of records - there is a considerable amount of data available for examination.
 The dearth of data held by the [Blockchain.info API](https://www.blockchain.com/charts) was too much for now but may hopefully provide more data for future projects.
 We used a cleaned dataset from [Sudalai Raj Kumar](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory) which provides a clean daily breakdown of Open/Close prices, Highs/Lows, daily trade volume and market cap among 20+ cryptocurencies.
 These simple, straightforward, value-focused metrics should hopefully be easy to digest and allow us to really understand our dataset.

+## Data Exploration

 - First we'll make the necessary imports and read in the data.